Do home EV chargers need Wi-Fi?

 4. Reliability of signal

-If your Wi-Fi is patchy or your broadband signal is unstable in general, you should opt for a mobile EV charger in order to ensure a seamless connection – we’d recommend a charger with a 4G or 5G sim card.
+If your Wi-Fi is patchy or your broadband signal is unstable in general, you should opt for a mobile EV charger in order to ensure a seamless connection.
+We’d recommend a charger with a 4G or 5G sim card.

 With unstable connections, controlling your electric vehicle charger may become difficult, with smart features becoming unavailable when the connection is down.
 This could be worse for those interested in saving on charging costs, as it could impact your tariff-integrated charging sessions.